 Sweet peas (Lathyrus odorata) are annual climbing plants with fragrant and romantically ruffled, pea-shaped blooms.
-They were discovered in 1695 and have intoxicated cottage gardeners ever since.
+They were discovered in 1695 and have intoxicated gardeners ever since.

 Lovely as they are, I had no burning desire to grow sweet peas until a recent visit to the Chelsea Flower Show.
 Inside the grand marquee were perfectly arranged waves of intensely fragrant sweet peas.